Gateway Greening: Community gardens

 Neighborhoods and community groups that are interested in forming a community garden or green space are coached through a careful planning process which requires all new garden groups to create a solid plan of action: ensuring that new gardens have legal rights to the land they use, support of their local politicians and key community members, access to necessary amenities such as water, and basic rules and guidelines for how the garden will function in place.
-In this way, Gateway Greening works with existing organizations to develop garden projects with long term stability.
+In this way, Seed St. Louis works with existing organizations to develop garden projects with long term stability.

-Gardens in the Gateway Greening network have access to a number of benefits, the most visible of these is the biannual expansion application which allows gardens to apply for additional supplies such as raised beds, soil, garden tools, wheelbarrows, compost bins, and tool sheds.
+Gardens in the Seed St. Louis network have access to a number of benefits, the most visible of these is the expansion application in the spring and fall which allows gardens to apply for additional supplies such as raised beds, soil, garden tools, wheelbarrows, compost bins, and tool sheds.
 Other benefits including ongoing educational opportunities for gardeners at Gateway Greening's Bell Demonstration & Community Garden and the network's Community Resource Gardens, many of which are free and also open to the public.